January 1922

 In the Divis St area of Belfast, a Catholic teenager, William Alwell, is shot dead and later Bridget Devlin (50) is shot on her way to Mass and dies later.

-The Dáil reconvenes and de Valera offers to resigns as President of Dáil Eireann.
-Collins suggests that de Valera stays as President with a joint committee for the preservation of the peace – while the pro-Treaty side see to the setting up of the Provisional Government “on our side we form a committee to arrange details and do all the dirty work”.
-De Valera refuses saying that the Republic must exist until the people had disestablished it.
 A motion is put before the Dáil “that Mr. de Valera be re-elected President of the Irish Republic” – it is defeated by 60 votes to 58.
-The Dáil then discussed Collins motion that Griffith be elected President of the Dáil.
+The Dáil then discusses Collins motion that Griffith be elected President of the Dáil.
 Griffith gives assurances that the Dáil government would remain in existence until the setting up of the Free State, despite the setting up of the Provisional Government.
 However, anti-treaty deputies protested that Griffith could not use the Dáil to form a government that would subvert the Republic.

 O'Farrell P (1997), pg xviii; Macardle (1999), pgs 642-643; Curran J M (1980), pg 157

-A Protestant couple, Andrew Anderson and his wife, are shot dead by a sniper in Hooker St., Belfast.
-(McDermott gives the date as the 11th and says that these killings could have been retaliation for the Herbert St bomb thrown at Catholic children but contradicts himself as he gives the date of the Herbert St bomb as the 12th.)
+(Parkinson says January 9th.
+McDermott gives the date as January 11th and says that these killings could have been retaliation for the Herbert St bomb thrown at Catholic children but he gives the date of the Herbert St bomb as January 12th.)

 Parkinson (2004), pg 208; McDermott (2001), pg 154

 The Dáil debates Collins’s motion that Griffith be elected president of Dáil Eireann.
 When de Valera asked Griffith if he would uphold his oath as president not to subvert the Republic, Griffith says that he would maintain the republic until the people decided its fate.
 De Valera objects saying that electing Griffith would place him in an impossible position – pledges to subvert the Republic on one hand and maintain it on the other.
 De Valera and all anti-Treaty deputies abstain themselves temporarily.
 As they walk out, Collins shouts out: "Deserters all to the Irish nation in her hour of trial."
 Markievicz replies "Oath-breakers and cowards."
-Collins says “Foreigners – Americans – English” to which Markievicz says “Lloyd Georgeities.”
+Collins says “Foreigners – Americans – English” to which Markievicz says “Lloyd Georgeites.”

 In the afternoon, the anti-Treaty deputies resume their seats and the Dáil receives a Labour delegation headed by Thomas Johnson.
 Later, when Childers seeks clarification on his policy, Griffith retorts “I will not reply to any damned Englishman in this Assembly.”
-Mulcahy affirms that “If any assurance is required, the army will remain the army of the Irish Republic.”
-Dáil adjourns until February 14th.

-O'Farrell P (1997), pg xviii; Hopkinson (1998), pgs 39-40; Curran J M (1980), pg 158-159; O’Donoghue (1986), pg 200; Macardle (1999), pgs 646-647; Doyle (2008), pg 66
+O'Farrell P (1997), pg xviii; Hopkinson (1998), pgs 39-40; Curran J M (1980), pg 158-159; O’Donoghue (1986), pg 200; Macardle (1999), pgs 646-647; Doyle (2008), pg 66; Regan (2013), pg 115

-Three anti-Treaty members of IRA GHQ; six divisional commanders and the O/Cs of the two Dublin brigades meet to formulate their anti-Treaty strategy.
-They say that the IRA's allegiance to the Dáil was based on the Republic be upheld and they argue that the decision of the Dáil to accept the Treaty means that since they are no longer upholding the Republic, the IRA no longer owes it allegiance.
-They call for the IRA to return to rule by its own executive and send a letter the next day to Mulcahy to demand that an Army convention meet on the 5th February.
+They call for the IRA to return to being ruled by its own executive and send a letter the next day to Mulcahy to demand that an Army convention meet on February 5th.
 The letter is signed by Rory O’Connor, Liam Mellows, Sean Russell, James Donovan, Oscar Traynor, Liam Lynch and other IRA commandants.
+See Jan-13-22/1.

 Hopkinson (1988), pg 59; Macardle (1999), pgs 649-650; Curran (1980), pg 163; Townshend (2014), pg 390

-Northern Ireland cabinet discuss the Boundary Commission.
-Issue is whether to ignore the Commission or co-operate with it.
-Craig said that Bonar Law had obtained a promise that Lord Clyde or Lord Dunedin would be appointed Commissioners and that Carson had agreed to act as Ulster’s Commissioner.
+The issue under discussion is whether to ignore the Commission or co-operate with it.
+According to McDermott, Craig said that Bonar Law had obtained a promise that Lord Clyde or Lord Dunedin would be appointed Commissioners and that Carson had agreed to act as Ulster’s Commissioner.
 As a favourable outcome was more or less assured, they decided on co-operation.
+However, Fanning says that the NI cabinet “agreed that no immediate decision should be given”.

-McDermott (2001), pg 156
+McDermott (2001), pg 156; Fanning (2013), pgs 317-318

 Peter Switzer is fatally wounded while attending his sister’s funeral at Castletown, Co.
 Limerick.
-See 18th April 1920 and 19th September 1920.

 A meeting takes place of senior IRA officers with Mulcahy and de Valera present.
 De Valera asks the officers to give the same co-operation to the new Minister of Defence that they had to the old one.
 Mulcahy gives same assurances that he had given to Dáil that the army will remain the army of the Irish Republic.